dipterix/deid-dicom/README.md

 unzip(tmpfile, exdir = app_dir)
 ```

-Please go to your `desktop > DICOM-app > deid-dicom-latest`, copy-paste the DICOM images to be de-identified to `dicom/` folder.
-Go back to `R`, run the following commands.
-To make sure correct python is loaded, **restart R session first**
+3. Please go to your `desktop > DICOM-app > deid-dicom-latest`, copy-paste the DICOM images to be de-identified to `dicom/` folder.

+4. Go back to `R`, run the following commands.
+To make sure correct python is loaded, **restart R session first**.
+Run the following commands

 ```r
 work_dir <- "~/Desktop/DICOM-app/deid-dicom-latest/app"